 After having tried a charity triathlon, she was invited to a competition in South Africa.
-In the 1990s, triathlon was an even more obscure part of the sporting world than today, even though it was possible to win an Olympic gold in triathlon already in 1904.
+In the 1990s, the triathlon was an even more obscure part of the sporting world than today, even though it was possible to win an Olympic gold in the triathlon back in 1904.
 Back then, however, the events were long jump, shot put and running 100 meters.
 The participant who placed the highest combined won the gold medal.

-Seventy years after the 1904 Olympics, the athletes in the San Diego Track Club organized a competition in running, cycling and swimming called a triathlon.
+Seventy years after the 1904 Olympics, the athletes in the San Diego Track Club organized a competition in running, cycling and swimming and called it a “triathlon.”
 This was the first time in modern times that this word was used.
-In September 1994, it was decided that triathlon was to be a test event at the Olympic Games in Sydney six years later.
-The distances were to be 1,500 meters of open water swimming, 40 kilometers of cycling and 10 kilometers of running.
+In September 1994, it was decided that the triathlon was to be a test event at the Olympic Games in Sydney six years later.
+The distances were to be 1,500 meters of open water swimming, 24.8 miles of cycling and 6.2 miles of running.

 Her swimming career had never taken Sheila Taormina to South Africa.
 Once there, she swam, cycled and transitioned into taking the lead.
 Unexpectedly, she was only passed by two professionals during the final running distance and ended up third.
-The competition gave her a taste for more and ended up being the beginning of a serious focus on triathlon.
+The competition gave her a taste for more and ended up being the beginning of a serious focus on triathlons.

 Even though swimming represents a relatively small part of triathlon races, the fact that Sheila’s competitors were not better swimmers than she was meant that she enjoyed a big advantage in the initial discipline.
-Michigan-based coach Lew Kidder had coached triathletes ever since 1983 and helped her learn how to cycle in an energy-efficient manner in the main field, as well as find the right speeds when running.
+Michigan-based coach Lew Kidder had coached triathletes ever since 1983 and helped her learn how to cycle in an energy-efficient manner in the main field, as well as find the right running speeds.

-Generously enough, there were two qualifying competitions to get one of the three triathlon spots on the US team that was going to the Sydney Olympics in 2000.
-The best American female triathlete would get a spot on the Olympic team at the first qualifying competition, which was held at the Olympic course in Sydney in April.
+Generously enough, there were two qualifying competitions to get one of the three triathlon spots on the U.S. team that was going to the Sydney Olympics in 2000.
+The best American female triathlete would get a spot on the Olympic team at the first qualifying competition which was held at the Olympic course in Sydney in April.
 At the transition following the swimming, Sheila was in the lead.
 Since she wanted to be in the lead ahead of the running distance, she cycled like crazy, but crashed badly.
-The remaining two spots were to be allocated six weeks later at the US Olympic qualifying competition in Dallas.
+The remaining two spots were to be allocated six weeks later at the U.S. Olympic qualifying competition in Dallas.

 An oppressive spring heatwave, lots of humidity and hungry competitors made the Dallas competition a tough challenge for Sheila Taormina, who was ranked 48.
 Together with the other strong swimmer in the race, Barb Lindquist, she drafted a plan that gave them a one-minute lead following the swimming in Lake Carolyn.
-Taormina and Lindquist then took turns breaking the wind when cycling and drove faster than was actually reasonable, while the main field consisting of thirteen strong triathletes had a hard time structuring their chase after the two in the lead.
+Taormina and Lindquist then took turns breaking the wind when cycling and drove faster than was actually reasonable while the main field consisting of 13 strong triathletes had a hard time structuring their chase after the two in the lead.

 When Taormina and Lindquist started running, the gap to the main field had been extended to as much as four minutes.
 They had foreseen that the running would be hot, but not as god-awfully hot as it actually was.
 The air trembled.
-Lindqvist, who was ordinarily a strong runner, got dizzy and lost her stamina, which prompted her husband, Loren Lindqvist, to take her off the course, crying.
+Lindquist, who was ordinarily a strong runner, got dizzy and lost her stamina, which prompted her husband, Loren Lindquist, to take her off the course, crying.
 He immediately filed a complaint that there was no ice or water-filled sponges along the track.
 It was rejected.
-And as a result, Sheila Taormino’s second ticket to the Olympics, and in a new sport, was a fact.
+As a result, Sheila Taormino’s second ticket to the Olympics—in a new sport—was a fact.